department-of-veterans-affairs/abd-vro/service-python/pdf_generator/README.md

 ### Fetch PDF Process

-When the consumer recieves a message in the `fetch_pdf` queue, it will use the provided `claimSubmissionId` to look it up on Redis.
+When the consumer recieves a message in the `fetch-pdf` queue, it will use the provided `claimSubmissionId` to look it up on Redis.

 If the PDF still hasn't been generated, you will recieve a response similar to:
 ```